 Hone your tone.
 If voice is your brand’s personality, tone is your attitude.
 Your attitude will come across in how you piece together what you want to say.
 This includes:

 - Design and images.
-The images and design you choose can speak louder than the words on your About Us page.
+The images, illustration art and design you choose can speak louder than the words on your About Us page.
 Both need to align with your brand identity.
 You should work with your designers to make sure your About Us page is saying what you want it to say.

 Be likeable.
 Obvious, right?
 However, for a brand, likeability is intentional.
 Things that aren’t likeable online include: